-Do you play a melody instrument and want to learn some of those tunes you’ve been dancing to every week?
+Do you play a melody instrument and want to learn some of those tunes you’ve been dancing to?
 The Second Thursday PCDC Dance Tunes Sessions are for you.
-The sessions are taught by local musicians who are masters of the contra genre and great teachers.
-Instruments that show up include fiddle, mandolin, banjo, concertina, cello, guitar and sometimes even a bass playing melody.
+Tunes are taught by ear in true folk music style, by local musicians who are masters of contra dance music and are great teachers.
+All instruments and all levels are welcome!

-We learn two to three tunes per class, and over the course of the year we work on building a repertoire together that we can play for a dance – either a 5th Saturday open band dance and/or a special dance of our own.
-Fun!
+We learn two to three tunes per session, building a common repertoire that we can play at 5th Saturday open band dances Fun!

-The classes are held in SE Portland from 7pm to 9pm on the second Thursday of the month, from October through May.
-We usually have about six to eight people, with room for more.
-If you have questions, or would like to be on the class mailing list, please email delonalang (at) gmail (dot) com.
+The session are held in SW Portland from 7pm to 9pm on the second Thursday of the month.
+If you have questions or would like to be added to the distribution list to receive montly reminders, please email Sharon at sharonjean (at) yahoo (dot) com.

 The “Pizza Jam” (although no longer held at a pizza parlour) is a group of musicians that meet weekly at people’s houses to play contradance and other tunes.
 Meetings are held 7:30pm to 9:30pm, on Tuesday evenings.
 Participants volunteer to host the sessions.
 We welcome players of all instruments and at all skill levels.

 We use printed music and don’t expect people to play by ear, though it’s ﬁne if you do play by ear.
 We typically play tunes from The Portland Collection, Volumes 1–3, by Sue Songer, and from The Waltz Books, Volumes I-IV, by Bill Matthiesen.
 If you don’t have those books yet, we’re all willing to share our music.
 Additionally, you are encouraged to bring copies of any other tunes, contradance or not, that you would like played at the jam session; please bring 10–12 copies so that there are enough for all.